-2. Amount of Compensation for Accounting Auditor
+2. Amount of Remuneration for Accounting Auditor

-Amount paid Amount of Compensation, etc., for Accounting Auditor during this fiscal year ¥ 180 million Total amount of money and other financial benefits paid by the Company and its ¥ 277 million subsidiaries
+Amount paid Amount of Remuneration, etc., for Accounting Auditor of the Company ¥217 million Total amount of money and other financial benefits paid by the Company and its ¥329 million subsidiaries

 Notes: 1.
-Under the audit agreement between the Company and the Accounting Auditor, compensation for audits based on the Companies Act and compensation for audits based on the Financial Instruments and Exchange Act are not distinguished, and such amounts are effectively indistinguishable.
-Therefore, the amounts noted above include the total amount of compensation.
+Under the audit agreement between the Company and the Accounting Auditor, remuneration for audits based on the Companies Act and remuneration for audits based on the Financial Instruments and Exchange Act are not distinguished, and such amounts are effectively indistinguishable.
+Therefore, the amounts noted above include the total amount of remuneration.

-- 2. The Audit & Supervisory Board has given its consent by judging it as appropriate in view of ensuring the audit quality with respect to Article 399, Paragraph 1 of the Companies Act of Japan for the remuneration paid to the Accounting Auditor, following the confirmation and examination of the status of the Accounting Auditor's performance of duties, the details of audit plan, basis of calculation for the estimated amount of compensation and others, in light of the "Practical Guidelines for Coordination with Accounting Auditors" published by the Japan Audit & Supervisory Board Members Association. - 3.
-Teikoku Oil (D.R.
-Congo) Co., Ltd. and other subsidiaries of the Company were audited by auditing firms other than our Accounting Auditor.
+2. The Audit & Supervisory Board has given its consent by judging it as appropriate in view of ensuring the audit quality with respect to Article 399, Paragraph 1 of the Companies Act of Japan for the remuneration paid to the Accounting Auditor, following the confirmation and examination of the status of the Accounting Auditor's performance of duties, the details of audit plan, basis of calculation for the estimated amount of remuneration and others, in light of the "Practical Guidelines for Coordination with Accounting Auditors" published by the Japan Audit & Supervisory Board Members Association.